derekTurner/Javascript-Games_Fund-23/Block_3/section_1e_node/firstBabylon.md

 ### Comments on operation

+Note that the function returns a variable of type SceneData which contains the scene and the individual scene elements.
+That is to make these scene elements available for manipulation more easily in the module importing this one.

-Note that the scene still works if the individual objects are not passed back with the scene.
-So for instance editing createStartScene.ts to remove lines will still work.
+However,  the scene still works if the individual objects are not passed back with the scene.
+So for instance editing createStartScene.ts to remove the comented lines and add the shorter lines will still work.

 ```javascript
     //that.box = createBox(that.scene);